 - Diamox – Helps to overcome altitude sickness

-- Warm Jacket – You will need it as soon as you land in Leh and weather in Leh-Ladakh changes in seconds
+- Warm Jacket – You will need it as soon as you land in Leh and the weather in Leh-Ladakh changes in seconds

 - Water – Ladakh has low oxygen, therefore, keep yourself hydrated for your body to function normally